ADHD and Appetite: Tips for Kids | Diet for ADHD | The Nourished Child

 ADHD and Sensory Issues

-Some children with ADHD also have sensory issues and this can compromise their eating.
+Some children with ADHD also have sensory issues or food sensitivities and this can compromise their eating.

-They appear to have picky eating on the outside, but the characteristics of food, such as smell and texture, can send their sensory systems in overdrive.
+They may be picky eaters, preferring to eat their favorite food.
+Or, they may appear to have picky eating on the outside, but the characteristics of food, such as smell and texture, can send their sensory systems into overdrive.

 Does ADHD Medication Cause Weight Loss?